 How to Get the Best Deals on Black Friday, Cyber Monday and Beyond

-When it comes to which shopping holiday will save you more—Black Friday vs. Cyber Monday—for years, Black Friday dominated, a tried and true tradition for many deal-saavy families.
-However, as retailers have rolled out sales on Thanksgiving (and even earlier) and more people have gravitated to online shopping, Cyber Monday has become a big draw for those who want to forgo the early wake-up call and long lines, and shop from the comfort of their couch.
+When it comes to which shopping holiday will score you more deals—Black Friday vs. Cyber Monday—for years, Black Friday dominated as the tried and true tradition for many deal-savvy families.
+However, as retailers have rolled out sales on Thanksgiving (and even earlier) and more people have gravitated to online shopping, Cyber Monday has become a big draw for those who want to forgo the early wake-up call and long lines, and shop deals from the comfort of their couch.

-But one of the biggest differences between Cyber Monday and Black Friday remains: the style of shopping, says Vice President of PR and Events at Slickdeals, Regina Conway.
+But one of the biggest differences between Cyber Monday and Black Friday remains: the style of shopping, says Regina Conway, the vice president of PR and events at Slickdeals.
 “For example, we see more sitewide discounts or category-wide discounts on Cyber Monday, whereas Black Friday will often have very specific products such as electronics and home goods at deep, deep discounts,” she says.
 “However, more merchants have started advertising specific product deals on Cyber Monday and vice versa, so the holidays are starting to have more crossover.”

-Wondering whether you should hit the aisles on Black Friday or browse the web from home on Cyber Monday?
+Wondering whether you should hit the aisles on Black Friday or browse online sales from home on Cyber Monday?
 Five retail experts reveal how to to make the most of each holiday (and beyond!).

 That’s a lot of people to compete with, but it can pay off.
 While smaller items like clothing, consumables, and books won’t see that large of a price cut, Black Friday is still worth the pre-dawn alarm if you’re after deals on big-ticket items.
 Think: Household appliances, grills, TVs, and other electronics.
 “Stores use the doorbusters to whip you into a bargain-shopping frenzy in hopes that you'll buy more than the advertised bargains,” says Lisa Lee Freeman, co-host of the Hot Shopping Tips podcast.
 “The stores often barely break even or even lose money on doorbuster specials, but they make it back when shoppers stick around and buy other items that may not be such great deals.”